Lysine is one of the nine essential amino acids (AA). Essential because the body cannot

 as part of multivitamins, proteins, and food supplements.
 The forms include tablets,

 By eating enough protein in your diet, you can get all of the amino acids you need.

 There are no conditions that increase how much lysine you need.

 Using a single amino acid supplement may lead to negative nitrogen balance.
 This can

-decrease how efficient your metabolism is.
-It can also make your kidneys work harder.
-In children, taking single amino acid supplements may also cause growth problems.
+reduce how well your metabolism works.
+It can make your kidneys work harder.
+In children,

+single amino acid supplements may cause growth problems.

-Talk to your healthcare provider before taking lysine if you have diabetes or are
+Talk to your healthcare provider before taking lysine if you have diabetes or use

-using blood sugar lowering medicines.
-You should also talk to your healthcare provider
+medicines to lower your blood sugar.
+You should talk to your healthcare provider if

 calcium you absorb.
-It may also decrease urine loss.
+It may decrease urine loss.

 People who are pregnant or breastfeeding shouldn’t use lysine supplements.